05 January 2018

 On average, snow flurries occur along the South Carolina coastal plain about once every three years.
 (1) There is approximately a 9% chance of snowfall in Beaufort County each year.
 (2) Before Winter Storm Grayson arrived on January 3, 2018, we had last seen minimal amounts of snowfall in 2010 and 2006.
 Because snowfall is a relatively rare event, local media tend to at least provide mentions of the frozen precipitation so a researcher can use our newspaper microfilm to look up specific past snows.

 It appears that the record snowfall in Beaufort County remains the blizzard of February 10-11, 1973.
 Local photographer Lucille Hasell Culp captured images of that event.
 Six inches of snow were on the ground.
 However the most snowfall in a 24-hour period was 5 inches on December 23, 1989.
 This snow stuck around in spots to give Beaufort County a White Christmas.
-You can see photographs that she took of the 1973 and the 1943 snowfall in our Lucille Hasell Culp Collection hosted online by the Lowcountry Digital Library.
+You can see photographs that she took of the 1989, 1973 and 1943 snowfalls in our Lucille Hasell Culp Collection hosted online by the Lowcountry Digital Library.
 (Please note: the images in the Lucille Hasell Culp Collection are copyrighted by the Beaufort County Library).

 Image copyrighted by Beaufort County Library

-But Beaufort County has seen other significant amounts that are documented in our vertical files and image collections, e.g.: There was the "heaviest fall of snow in a half century" in mid-February 1899.
 According to Susan Hazel Rice's diary it began as a sleet storm on February 12 and the cold stuck around to freeze the water in the vases she had inside her home on Valentine's Day.
 The snow did not begin to melt until the temperatures warmed a bit after lunchtime on February 15th.
 (3) This same storm resulted in the death of Squirrel Heyward who froze to death out on Broad River while his boat companion Abram Scott suffered from frost bite but appears to have survived.
 (4)

 We know about a snowfall in late February 1914 on account of a memorial written by "A Friend" for Wyman Johnson: "His white spirit going out while the ground was covered with snow, was only a fitting end to his early career and symbolic of the life that he will live now beyond the vale."
-(5)
+(6)

 Clippings in our "Weather and Climate" vertical file indicate a Beaufort Blizzard of late February 1958 during which a Royal Esso Station attendant called snow "White Rain" and Eddie Boyer quipped at the post office "People are moving to Beaufort from Florida because there is less snow here."
-(6)
+(8)

 Sources: